learn-co-curriculum/each-vs-collect-readme/README.md

 `["pickles", "mushrooms", "bacon"]`

-####If we want to change the return value, we have to explicitly tell it to do so.
+####If we want a different return value, we have to explicitly tell it to do so.

 In this version of our burger method we set an empty array called `my_statements`, which we will then explicitly return after we finish our loop.
 Inside our `each` statement loop, we manipulate each topping by interpolating it inside a string.
 We then push that string into our `my_statements` array.
 After we iterate over each topping in our array, we return the new `my_statements` array.

-You'll notice that since the each doesn't return the thing we want, we have to add an extra line at the end that returns the my_statements array.
+You'll notice that since the `each` doesn't return the thing we want, we have to add an extra line at the end that returns the `my_statements` array.

 ```
 def hamburger(toppings)